 – The institute activity had widen and broaden and the website wasn’t representing its variety or respecting the balance between the different departments

-– The majority of the content was presented and organised in an administrative way (not in a commercial / communication way or through users viewpoints)
+– The majority of the content was presented and organised in an administrative way (not user-friendly and not business oriented)

 – Key features were missing